Skip to main content

 export REMINDER_CONFIG_DIR="$HOME/schedule_management/config"

-alias reminder="$HOME/schedule_management/reminder"
+alias rmd="$HOME/schedule_management/rmd"

 Then reload your shell: